Power of Attorney in Latvia

 In Latvia, the power of attorney can be issued for representation in legal matters, such as business or in private matters, such as medical cases.
 In Latvia, the power of attorney can only be issued by persons of legal age - the donor must be over 18 years old.
 Also the person providing the power of attorney must present himself or herself in front of a notary and he/she is required to carry an identification document.

 The Latvian power of attorney must include the names and the addresses of both grantor and attorney.
 The attorney’s powers will be clearly stated in the power of attorney.
 The Latvian power of attorney must also contain the start date of the document and be signed in front of a notary.
+You are also welcome to get legal assistance from our attorneys if you are planning to apply for residency in Latvia.
+One of the benefits of residing in Latvia is the country's liberal financial laws and stable economy, which attract many European businesspeople to Latvian banks.
+At the same time, Latvian banks provide their customers with the widest variety of services at European-level quality.
+It should be mentioned that Latvian financial institutions have been working hard to build remote account management technologies in recent years.

 Types of power of attorney in Latvia